The Mindful Hub Team

 We are building a team of out-standing therapists and support staff.
 Their details are below.

-Alle utilises a range of evidence-based therapeutic modalities in her practice, including:
+Tegan implements a range of evidence-based therapeutic modalities that are specifically tailored for your needs, including:

 - Cognitive-Behaviour Therapy (CBT),

 - Acceptance and Commitment Therapy (ACT),